-So I asked smart people from a variety of fields for their favorite interview question and, more importantly, why it's their favorite and what it tells them about the candidate.
+So I asked smart people from a variety of fields for their favorite interview question, and more important, why it's their favorite, and what it tells them about the candidate.

 1. If we're sitting here a year from now celebrating what a great year it's been for you in this role, what did we achieve together?

 "For me, the most important thing about interviews is that the interviewee interviews us.
-I need to know they've done their homework, truly understand our company and the role... and really want it.
+I need to know someone's done his or her homework, truly understands our company and the role, and really wants it.

-"The candidate should have enough strategic vision to not only talk about how good the year has been but to answer with an eye towards that bigger-picture understanding of the company--and why they want to be here."
+"The candidate should have enough strategic vision to not only talk about how good the year has been but also to answer with an eye toward that bigger-picture understanding of the company--and why he or she wants to be here."

 2. When have you been most satisfied in your life?

-"So, I concentrate on character and how well theirs matches that of my organization.
+"So, I concentrate on character and how well someone's matches that of my organization.

-"This question opens the door for a different kind of conversation where I push to see the match between life in my company and what this person needs to be their best and better in my company than he or she could be anywhere else."
+"This question opens the door for a different kind of conversation, in which I push to see the match between life in my company and what people need to be their best and better in my company than they could be anywhere else."

-3. If you got hired, loved everything about this job, and are paid the salary you asked for, what kind of offer from another company would you consider?
+3. If you got hired, loved everything about this job, and were paid the salary you asked for, what kind of offer from another company would you consider?

-"I like to find out how much the candidate is driven by money versus working at a place they love.
+"I like to find out how much the candidates are driven by money versus working at a place they love.